 - identifying possible sites for development - either brownfield (derelict urban sites) or greenfield (new sites outside built-up areas)

-- undertaking valuations and negotiating the purchase or sale of land
+- doing valuations and negotiating the purchase or sale of land

-- assessing project applications and deciding between conflicting arguments on the feasibility of the project - looking at market demand, economic viability, safety and effect on the surrounding area
+- assessing project applications and deciding how feasible a project is - looking at market demand, economic viability, safety and effect on the surrounding area

 - raising finance from financial institutions and investors; promoting the project by advertising or by directly approaching potential clients